batsa003/DCGAN/README.md

 # DCGAN_MNIST

 Implementation of DCGAN on MNIST.
 Works with Python3 and Tensorflow version 0.10 without GPU support.
-Ran for 8 hours on my laptop.
+Ran for 8 hours on my laptop and gives reasonable result.